core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 How the client in the case above determines the CoAP servers that are currently members of the CoAP group is out of scope for this document.
 It may be, for example, via a group manager server, or by monitoring group joining protocol exchanges.

-For caching at proxies, the freshness model defined in {{I-D.tiloca-core-groupcomm-proxy}}  can be used.
+For caching at proxies, the freshness model defined in {{I-D.ietf-core-groupcomm-proxy}} can be used.

 ### Validation Model ### {#sec-caching-validation}

 For validation of cached group communication responses at client endpoints, the multicast validation rules in {{Section 8.2.1 of RFC7252}} apply, except for the last paragraph which states "A GET request to a multicast group MUST NOT contain an ETag option".
 This document updates {{RFC7252}} by allowing a group request to contain ETag Options as specified below.

-For validation at proxies, the validation model defined in {{I-D.tiloca-core-groupcomm-proxy}} can be used.
+For validation at proxies, the validation model defined in {{I-D.ietf-core-groupcomm-proxy}} can be used.

 #### ETag Option in a Group Request/Response ####
 A client endpoint MAY include one or more ETag Options in a GET or FETCH group request, to validate one or more stored responses it has cached.